 - Provide your vendors with one-time or temporary access to critical endpoints

-The platform’s advanced protection mode makes it impossible for a privileged third party or other malicious insider to interfere with Syteca’s monitoring software agent.
+The Syteca platform prevents a privileged third party or other malicious insider from interfering with the monitoring software or agent.

 8. Removable media policy